Zero-energy building: Japan

+Korea (Republic of)

+South Korea's Mandatory ZEB requirements, which have been previously applied to buildings with a GFA of 1,000 m2+ in 2021 will expand to buildings with a GFA of 500 m2+ in 2022, until being applicable to all public buildings starting in 2024.
+For private buildings, ZEB certification will be mandated for building permits with a GFA of over 100,000 m2 from 2023.
+After 2025, zero-energy construction for private buildings will be expanded to GFAs over 1,000 m2.
+The goal of the policy is to convert all public sector buildings to ZEB grade 3 (an energy independence rate of 60% ~ 80%), and all private buildings to ZEB grade 5 (an energy independence rate of 20% ~ 40%) by 2030.

+EnergyX DY-Building (에너지엑스 DY빌딩), the first commercial Net-Zero Energy Building (NZEB, or ZEB grade 1) and the first Plus Energy Building (+ZEB, or ZEB grade plus) in Korea was opened and introduced in 2023.
+The energy technology and sustainable architectural platform company EnergyX developed, designed, and engineered the building with its proprietary technologies and services.
+EnergyX DY-Building received the ZEB certification with an energy independence rate (or energy self-sufficiency rate) of 121.7%.

 Malaysia

 In October 2007, the Malaysia Energy Centre (PTM) successfully completed the development and construction of the PTM Zero Energy Office (ZEO) Building.
 The building has been designed to be a super-energy-efficient building using only 286 kWh/day.
 The renewable energy – photovoltaic combination is expected to result in a net zero energy requirement from the grid.
 The building is currently undergoing a fine tuning process by the local energy management team.
 Findings are expected to be published in a year.

 In 2016, the Sustainable Energy Development Authority Malaysia (SEDA Malaysia) started a voluntary initiative called Low Carbon Building Facilitation Program.
 The purpose is to support the current low carbon cities program in Malaysia.
 Under the program, several project demonstration managed to reduce energy and carbon beyond 50% savings and some managed to save more than 75%.
-Continuous improvement of super energy efficient buildings with significant implementation of on-site renewable energy managed to make a few of them become nearly Zero Energy (nZEB) as well as Net Zero Energy Building (NZEB).
+Continuous improvement of super energy efficient buildings with significant implementation of on-site renewable energy managed to make a few of them become nearly Zero Energy (nZEB) as well as Net-Zero Energy Building (NZEB).
 In March 2018, SEDA Malaysia has started the Zero Energy Building Facilitation Program.

 Malaysia also has its own sustainable building tool special for Low Carbon and zero energy building, called GreenPASS that been developed by the Construction Industry Development Board Malaysia (CIDB) in 2012, and currently being administered and promoted by SEDA Malaysia.
 GreenPASS official is called the Construction Industry Standard (CIS) 20:2012.